Concrete Answers to 10 Common Medicare QuestionsPosted by Medicare Made Clear

 8. How does Medicare automatic renewal work?

 Your Medicare coverage choices will stay in place year after year unless you make a change.
 This ensures that your coverage continues, but plan benefits and costs may change.
-It’s a good idea to review your Medicare choices every year during Medicare Open Enrollment, Oct.
+It’s a good idea to review your Medicare choices every year during Medicare Annual Enrollment, Oct.
 15 – Dec.
 7, to make sure you have the Medicare coverage that fits with your needs.

 9. What’s the difference between Medicare and Medicaid?